joshima-ee/Google-Capstone-Cyclistic/Overview.md

 * Why would casual riders buy Cyclistic annual memberships?
 * How can Cyclistic use digital media to influence casual riders to become members?

-  Lily Moreno assigned the question “How do annual members and casual riders use Cyclistic bikes differently?” to me.
+  Lily Moreno assigned the question “How do annual members and casual riders use Cyclistic bikes differently?” and asked me to provide 3 recommendations.
 This question was the focus of the entire case study.

 ## Business Task
   Identify differentiating factors of annual members and casual riders based on the latest 12 months of historical trip data and create an effective business plan to convert casual riders into annual members.